Motor Insurance Claim Spain — Accidents & Breakdowns

 After reporting

-Generali will assign a claims reference number within 24 hours of receipt.
-A loss adjuster (perito de seguros) will be assigned to assess the damage — typically within 2–5 working days for vehicle damage.
+A claims reference number is issued within 24 hours.
+A loss adjuster (perito de seguros) is assigned to assess the damage — typically within 2–5 working days for vehicle damage.
+We track this for you.

 The Repair Process